Alex Elias

 Los Angeles Country Club - No. 6 - 335

 Designed by George C. Thomas, Thomas wrote, "The great courses entice the golfer to outwit himself," in Anatomy of a Golf Course.
 Just as Thomas had intended, Collin Morikawa said, "I think there’s going to be a lot of different strategies there [No. 6 at Los Angles Country Club].
 Some guys are going to feel comfortable going for it and taking what they got with any lie, and some guys are going to lay up knowing that they’re going to have a wedge in their hand," following a Practice Round in the 123rd U.S. Open.
 Unlike many drivable Par-4s, the tee shot on No. 6 at Los Angeles Country Club is blind.
-Like many though, the green is heavily protected.
-Roughly 11 yards front to back, the green is protected by an unkept barranca short left, a bunker short right, and a bunker long.
+However, like most drivable holes, the green is heavily guarded.
+Measuring roughly 11 yards front to back, the green is protected by an unkept barranca short left, a bunker short right, and a bunker long.
 Notably, following the 123rd U.S. Open, 2008 Masters Champion and current CBS analyst Trevor Immelman asked on Twitter, "What's a better drivable par 4?"

 Cypress Point Club - No. 9 - 292

-Although the signature Par-3s (No. 15 & No. 16) often receive more praise, No. 9 is one of the best drivable Par-4s in the country, featuring a narrow fairway and shelf green tucked between sand dunes.
+Although the signature Par-3s (No. 15 & No. 16) often receive the highest praise, No. 9 is considered one of the finest drivable Par-4s in the country, featuring a narrow fairway and shelf green tucked between sand dunes.

-Known as "Five and Dime", No. 6 earns it's name thanks to Byron Nelson, who said the best strategy was to hit a 5-iron and 10-iron (pitching wedge), when he served as the club’s assistant pro in the 1930s.
-The shortest hole on property, No. 6 features one of the smallest greens (2,200 sq. ft) in golf.
-Although Nelson would lay up with 5-iron, many attempt to drive the Par 4 6th, arguably the greatest Risk/Reward hole in golf.
+Known as the “Nickle and Dime” or “Five and Dime”, No. 6 Center earns it's name thanks to Byron Nelson, who said the best strategy was to hit a 5-iron and 10-iron (pitching wedge), when he served as the club’s assistant pro in the 1930s.
+The shortest hole on property, 6 Center features one of the smallest greens (2,200 sq. ft) in golf.
+While Nelson would lay up with 5-iron, many attempt to drive the Par-4 6th, making it one of the most iconic Risk/Reward holes in the game.

 Sand Hills Golf Club - No. 7 - 283

-Designed by Coore & Crenshaw, the signature 7th hole features a perched green.
-Any tee shot slightly to the left will drop into a ten foot bunker, while one to the right will result in a second shot fifteen feet below the putting surface.
+Designed by Coore & Crenshaw, the signature Par-4 7th hole features a perched green.
+A tee shot slightly to the left will land in a ten-foot bunker, while a miss to the right leaves a challenging second shot from fifteen feet below the putting surface.

 0 Comments